tramlinehq/store-quirks/README.md

 Ref – [https://developer.apple.com/help/app-store-connect/update-your-app/create-a-new-version](https://developer.apple.com/help/app-store-connect/update-your-app/create-a-new-version)

+## Fastlane

+When `skip_app_version_update` is set to `false` in fastlane, the two following things can happen:

-### Does creating a new build on TestFlight auto-create a new release in `READY_FOR_SUBMISSION` state on app store (production)?
+* Creating a new build on TestFlight auto-creates a new release in `READY_FOR_SUBMISSION` on app store (production).

-Yes.
-App Store only keeps two things active at a time.
-The one `inflight` and another in `deliverable`.
-If there's nothing in inflight, the next build shipped to TestFlight automatically becomes a potential next release on App Store under inflight.
-One peculiar behaviour here is that subsequent builds to TestFlight do not swap the build from this inflight release, but they do change the Release Version name as per the latest build.

-### If there's already a phased release and another pending release on app store, does pushing to TestFlight, update the build on pending release?
+* If there's already an `inflight` release, a new build on TestFlight will not auto-update the build under the `inflight` release.

-No, it does not.
-However, if one is using **fastlane**, it may automatically change the version string to represent the "latest" version.
-This only changes the name, of course.
-The build remains the same and is **not** swapped.
-You can set `skip_app_version_update` to `true` to avoid this behaviour.
+Set the flag to `true` to disable the above two behaviour

 ### During a phased release, what version is presented to users downloading for the 1st time?